mauroservienti/milestone.github.io/_posts/update-me-please.md

 header_image: /img/posts/update-me-please/header.jpg
 title: "Update me, please"
 author: Mauro Servienti
-synopsis: "We're so used to notifications that we probably never stopped thinking about how to implement them.
+synopsis: "We're so used to notifications that we probably never stopped to think about how to implement them.
 It might be trivial at first glance.
 However, in a distributed system, we might face more challenges requiring techniques we don't expect when implementing a notifications infrastructure."
 tags:
 - SOA
 - Distributed systems